 Because I was building a 19″ high wall that will double as a bench for seating and because it will hold some soil pressure on the back side, I needed to keep the water from flowing through the wall.
 I installed a drain pipe as well, which required:

 - (30′) of 3″ Drain Pipe – Drains water away from the wall at the base.

 - (1) cubic yard of Gravel – For back filling over the top of the drain pipe.

-- Paver Saw – Rented from The Home Depot – $65 a day –This saw cuts 3 1/2″ thick block
+- Paver Saw – Rented from The Home Depot – $65 a day – To cut 3 1/2″ thick block.

 - Large Caulking Gun – For the bigger construction adhesive bottles.

 - Hand Broom – Sweeping off gravel after filling gaps.